Moving sum procedure for change point detection under piecewise linearity: Introduction

 \section{Introduction}

-Data segmentation, a.k.a.\ multiple change point detection, is an active field of research due to its importance in time series analysis, signal processing and many other applications, such as climatology \citep{reeves2007review}, genomics \citep{niu2012screening}, neuroscience \citep{aston2012}, neurophysiology \citep{messer2014} and finance \citep{barigozzi2018simultaneous}, to name but a few.
+Data segmentation, a.k.a.\ multiple change point detection, is an active field of research in time series analysis and signal processing, and numerous applications are found, e.g.,\ in climatology \citep{reeves2007review}, genomics \citep{niu2012screening}, neuroscience \citep{aston2012}, neurophysiology \citep{messer2014} and finance \citep{bardwell2019most}.
 We refer to \cite{truong2020} and \cite{cho2021} for an overview of the recent developments.
-In particular, the review articles demonstrate that the problem of detecting multiple change points in the mean of univariate time series has received significant attention and numerous methodologies have been developed for this canonical change point problem.
+In particular, the review articles demonstrate that the problem of detecting multiple change points in the mean of univariate time series has received significant attention, and several state-of-the-art methods exist for this canonical change point problem.

-By comparison, there are relatively fewer methods that address the problem of detecting change points under piecewise linearity, where the signal underlying the data undergoes discontinuous jumps or slope changes.
-In applications, it is rarely known in advance whether the data is best approximated by a piecewise constant signal or a piecewise linear one.
-Consequently, it is essential to develop a methodology for this task and understand its theoretical and empirical properties.
+By contrast, there are far fewer papers that address the problem of detecting change points under piecewise linearity, where the signal underlying the data undergoes discontinuous jumps or slope changes.
+In practice, it is rarely known in advance whether the data is best approximated by a piecewise constant signal or a piecewise linear one, and many time series datasets exhibit complex features that may not be represented as piecewise constant functions.
+We demonstrate this using a dataset first analyzed by \cite{bearing2}.
+Accelerometers were installed on four test bearings and recorded their vibrations from February 12th to February 19th in 2004, when a failure occurred in one of the bearings.
+Focusing on the data obtained from the faulty bearing, Figure~\ref{bearing1.plot} shows that a drastic change in the trend is observed after February 16th, followed by severe instabilities from February 17th onward.
+This demonstrates the necessity for a methodology that detects both abrupt jumps and continuous changes in the trend while being agnostic to the type of changes in order to infer the onset of the mechanical fault.